 Trichinosis is a foodborne infection, which affects the muscles of the body.
 It is caused by the roundworm, Trichinella spiralis.
 Trichinosis is rare in the United States.
-In 2011, there were no cases reported in a New York City residents.

 Anyone who eats undercooked meat from infected animals can develop trichinosis.
 Pork, pork products, and wild animal meat are potential sources of Trichinella.